 Once I was warm, we started some drills to get me used to the water.
 Placing my face underwater, breathing out though my nose (or trying at least), then head under water, eyes open (with goggles, newly acquired that day!)…some drills up and down the pool with a float to get used to my face going in and out of the water….some gliding, fully submerging myself under water.
 You get the drift.
 No pun intended.

 I left the pool after just 60 minutes having made my first attempt at front crawl.
-I mean I travelled at leat 5 metres, which is 5 more than ever before.
+I mean I travelled at least 5 metres, which is 5 more than ever before.

-Before this lesson, I won’t lie, I was nervous.
+Before this lesson, I won’t lie, I was nervous about taking lessons as an adult, and about the whole situation!
 I’d wondered what I’d gotten myself into.
 But I left having had more fun than I could have imagined when thinking about water and swimming.
 Kat was brilliant – patient and knowledgeable.
 I’ll be back for more in the coming weeks…

 So here’s to the journey to the start line.
 Sunday 14th June 2015.
 Windsor Triathlon.